Frequently asked questions about accommodation, fees and communal meal education in residential colleges

 Answer: Students can use their “CMP” subsidy to pay for their meal expenses in the RC dining hall.
 If the meal expenses exceed the subsidy limit, the students will pay for the difference directly to the RC dining hall caterer.

-Question 12: How many “CMP” subsidy (points) do I have this year?
+Question 12: How many “CMP” subsidy (points) do I have?

-Answer: Local undergraduates admitted before AY2021/2022 will receive 2,000 “CMP” subsidy (points) per semester in AY2021/2022.
+Answer: Local undergraduates admitted before AY2021/2022 who are successfully readmitted to stay in RC will receive 2,000 “CMP” subsidy (points) per semester in AY2022/2023.
 “CMP” subsidy may be adjusted every year and the details will be announced accordingly.

 Question 13: How much money is equivalent to one “CMP” point?

-Answer: One point of “CMP” is equivalent to one pataca.
+Answer: One point of “CMP” is equivalent to MOP1.

 Question 14: Can I use up all the “CMP” points at once?

-Answer: No. During AY2021/2022, local undergraduates admitted before AY2021/2022 can use maximum up to 20 points during the same dining period; maximum up to 200 points can be used per week; and maximum up to 2000 points can be used per semester.
+Answer: No. Local undergraduates admitted before AY2021/2022 can use maximum up to 20 points during the same dining period; maximum up to 200 points can be used per week; and maximum up to 2000 points can be used per semester.

 Question 15: How will the university handle my unused “CMP” points every week?

 Answer: In order to make good use of the university’s CMP subsidy, if a student uses less than 100 points in a week, the difference between 100 points and the actual used subsidy will be refunded to RC.
-All unused “CMP” points by the end of each semester will be refunded to the university (In order to provide sufficient time for students to use their CMP subsidies, it is to announce that the difference between 100 points and the actual used subsidy by RC students in August and September 2021 will not be returned to RC).
+All unused “CMP” points by the end of each semester will be refunded to the university (Under the impacts of the pandemic, there may be temporary special arrangements.
+Please visit https://rc.um.edu.mo/rc-cost/ for the details of special arrangements)

 Question 16: I do not stay in RC.
 Do I have “CMP” points?